sup39/api-ts-gen/README.md

 # OpenAPI codegen for TypeScript

 ## What is this?
-It is a TypeScript code generator which generates TypeScript classes and interfaces base on your [OpenAPI document](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md), including
+This is a TypeScript code generator which generates TypeScript classes and interfaces base on your [OpenAPI document](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md), including
 - `schemas`
 - `IHandler`, type-defined interfaces for both server and client api
 - `IServerAPI`, interface for server api